 10 Columbus Attractions Law Students Shouldn’t Miss

 - A Columbus Crew game at the Columbus Crew Stadium, which was the first soccer(football)-specific Major League Soccer stadium built in the United States.
-The Crew were MSL Champions in 2008.
+The Crew were the MLS Champions in 2008.

 - Columbus Zoo and Aquarium welcomes more than 2.5 million visitors a year.
 The zoo opened a new water park in 2008 and a Polar Frontier exhibit in 2010.